Fedoraware/Fedoraloader/README.md

 [![Downloads](https://img.shields.io/github/downloads/Fedoraware/Fedoraloader/total?style=for-the-badge&logo=github&color=blue)](https://github.com/Fedoraware/Fedoraloader/releases/latest)

 Fedoraloader is an easy-to-use loader for the free and open-source training software [Fedoraware](https://github.com/Fedoraware/Fedoraware).
-It automatically downloads and injects the latest Fedoraware build into your game.
+It automatically downloads and injects the latest Fedoraware build into Team Fortress 2.
 Optionally, Fedoraloader can also restart Steam and inject a VAC-Bypass to prevent bans.

 This is a complete rewrite of Fedoraloader in C++20 that focuses on fixing previous issues and making the injection process as streamlined as possible.